You've got the interview! Now you want to make the kind of impression that will get you the job.

 - Understand the job.
 Ask their human resources or hiring manager for a detailed job description.
 You can find out more about the job from someone who works there.
 Or talk to someone in your network who does similar work.

 - Put yourself in the interviewer’s position.
 Write down questions you would want to ask a potential employee.
 Research your answers.
-You can find more tips by reading How to Answer Common Interview Questions.
+Make sure you're prepared for these common interview questions.

 - Review your resumé.
 Choose which of your strengths and abilities match what’s needed for this job so you can point them out in the interview.